 1.2 Coercive nature

-The coercive nature of taxes is present in its nature since the origins of this figure.
+The coercive nature of withholding tax is present in its nature since the origins of this figure.
 Likewise, it assumes that public agents unilaterally impose that tribute.
 This way, by the constitutional principles and applicable legal rules.
 Additionally, without the concurrence of the will of the taxpayer, who can be coercively compelled to pay.

 Due to this coercive nature, a principle that goes back to the claims against the medieval monarchs, in Tax Law the principle of legality governs.
 By the virtue of the same, the determination of the components of the tax obligation is reserved for the law.